whitef0x0/node-email-verification/README.md

 }
 ```

-note that ```createdAt``` will not be transferred to persistent storage (yet?).
+note that `createdAt` will not be transferred to persistent storage (yet?).

-#### createTempUser(user, callback)
+#### `createTempUser(user, callback(tempuser))`
-attempt to create an instance of a temporary user model based off of an instance of a persistent user, ```user```. the callback function takes one parameter: the temporary user instance if the user doesn't exist in the temporary collection, or null otherwise. it is most convenient to call ```registerTempUser``` in the "success" case of the callback.
+attempts to create an instance of a temporary user model based off of an instance of a persistent user, `user`. `tempuser` is the temporary user instance if the user doesn't exist in the temporary collection, or `null` otherwise. it is most convenient to call `registerTempUser` in the "success" case (i.e. not `null`) of the callback.

 if a temporary user model hasn't yet been defined (generated or otherwise), a TypeError will be thrown.

-#### registerTempUser(tempuser)
+#### `registerTempUser(tempuser)`
-saves the instance of the temporary user model, ```tempuser```, to the temporary collection, and then send an email to the user requested verification.
+saves the instance of the temporary user model, `tempuser`, to the temporary collection, and then sends an email to the user requesting verification.

-#### confirmTempUser(url, callback)
+#### `confirmTempUser(url, callback(userTransferred))`
-transfer a temporary user (found by ```url```) from the temporary collection to the persistent collection and remove the URL assigned to the user. the callback function takes one parameter: whether or not the user has been found in the temporary collection (which may be true or false depending on the time the user accessed the URL); this can be used for redirection and what not.
+transfer a temporary user (found by `url`) from the temporary collection to the persistent collection and remove the URL assigned to the user. `userTransferred` is `true` if  the user has been successfully transferred (i.e. the user accessed URL before expiration) and `false` otherwise; this can be used for redirection and what not.

-#### resendVerificationEmail(email, callback)
+#### `resendVerificationEmail(email, callback(userFound))`
-resend the verification email to a user, given their email. the callback function takes one parameter: whether or not the user has been found in the temporary collection (which may be true or false depending on the time the user accessed the URL).
+resend the verification email to a user, given their email. `userFound` is `true` if the user has been found in the temporary collection (i.e. their data hasn't expired yet) and `false` otherwise.

 ### options